 Anticipated impacts from agriculture and allied services will be localised and reversible and will be mitigated by the implementation of ESMPs.
-Site specific Environmental and Social Management Plan (ESMP) for agriculture & horticulture, fisheries, poultry, piggery and rubber processing based on generic ESMPs annexed ESMF will be implemented during different stages of the project.
+Screening level analysis will assess the level of impact.
+Environmental and Social Management Plan (ESMP) for agriculture & horticulture, fisheries, poultry, piggery and rubber processing based on generic ESMPs annexed ESMF will be prepared and implemented during different stages of the project.
 Integrated Pest Management (IPM) Plan and Integrated Nutrient Management (INM) Plan will be prepared and implemented under the project.